Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 $V \approx 0.66\ V$.
 \]

-This represents a moderate voltage generated from a significant mechanical loading cycle.
+This represents a moderate voltage generated under the representative loading conditions considered in this analysis.
+Higher transient voltages may be achievable under stronger dynamic loading or resonant excitation, although this requires experimental validation.

-Under stronger dynamic bending or resonance conditions, voltage peaks of approximately **2–10 V** may be produced for very short durations.

-It is important to note that although the voltage may be relatively high, the available current remains extremely small.
+However, even if higher voltages are achieved, the available current remains extremely small.
 Consequently, the electrical energy contained within each pulse is limited, requiring intermediate energy storage before useful work can be performed.

 ---